Complete Guide to Making Cold Brew Coffee at Home

 Basic Technique:

-- Measure out coffee grounds into a container
+- Measure out coffee grounds into a container.
+I prefer glass, such as a mason jar.

-- Let steep for 12 to 24 hours on a counter top or in the fridge (I recommend the fridge for reasons I’ll discuss later )
+- Let steep for 8 to 24 hours on a counter top or in the fridge (I recommend the fridge, more on that below)

-- Pour the coffee and grounds through a filter and recycle,compost, or discard your coffee grounds
+- Pour the coffee and grounds through a coffee filter or cheesecloth and recycle, compost, or discard your coffee grounds

 - Enjoy your homemade cold brew

-That’s the basic how-to, but let’s explore the details for brewing your perfect cup.
+That’s the basic how-to, but let’s explore a few details for brewing your perfect cup.

-What Ratio of Coffee to Water to Use
+What is the Best Ratio of Coffee to Water to Use?

 The perfect ratio is the subject of much debate in coffee forums.
 Part of the answer will depend if your aim is to make a concentrate that you can later dilute or a ready to drink cup.